-- up to \$100,000 for pilot projects not to exceed one year, - up to \$500,000 for multi-year community-based projects not to exceed four years, and - \$500,000 or greater for multi-year large-scale projects not to exceed four years.74
+- up to \$500,000 for multi-year community-based projects not to exceed four years, and - \$500,000 or greater for multi-year large-scale projects not to exceed four years.74

-FINI grant projects include the ability to process SNAP purchases at farmers markets, double up programs that allow SNAP recipients to purchase twice as many fresh fruits and vegetables, establish a mobile market to deliver fresh fruits and vegetables, fruit and vegetable prescription program, and several other projects.75
+FINI grant projects include the ability to process SNAP purchases at farmers markets, double up programs that allow SNAP recipients to purchase twice as many fresh fruits and vegetables, a mobile market to deliver fresh fruits and vegetables, a fruit and vegetable prescription program, and several other projects.75

-Programs like SNAP Double-Up and Fruit and Veggie Rx encourage low-income residents to purchase healthy food.
-Farmers markets help both farmers and consumers.76 Programs like SNAP Double-Up and Fruit and Veggie Rx encourage low-income residents to purchase healthy food.
-A 2017 report by the Farmers Market Coalition found that those receiving incentives through the FINI program either reported increasing their consumption or purchasing of fruits and vegetables as a result of the program.77 Another farmers market voucherbased program operated through the Tennessee Department of Health (DOH) is the federal Farmers Market Nutrition Program, which attempts to improve the eating habits of Women, Infants, and Children (WIC) families and senior citizens by giving them small vouchers to purchase fresh produce-limited to fruits, vegetables, and herbs grown in Tennessee.
-WIC families receive four \$5 vouchers per year and senior citizens receive seven \$5 vouchers per year.
-78 In 2013, a review of the literature on the Farmers Market Nutrition Program found some evidence of an increase in fruit and vegetable consumption as a result of this program, but health outcomes were mixed or not measured.79 Another study in 2018 found that these programs increase farmers market shopping among SNAP recipients.80
+Farmers markets help both farmers and consumers.76 Programs like SNAP Double-Up and the Fruit and Vegetable Prescription Program encourage low-income residents to purchase healthy food.
+A 2017 report by the Farmers Market Coalition found that those receiving incentives through the FINI program either reported increasing their consumption or purchasing of fruits and vegetables as a result of the program.77 Another farmers market voucher-based program operated through the Tennessee DOH is the federal Farmers Market Nutrition Program, which attempts to improve the eating habits of Women, Infants, and Children (WIC) families and senior citizens by giving them small vouchers to purchase fresh produce - limited to fruits, vegetables, and herbs grown in Tennessee.
+WIC families receive four \$5 vouchers per year, and senior citizens receive seven \$5 vouchers per year.78 In 2013, a review of the literature on the Farmers Market Nutrition Program found some evidence of an increase in fruit and vegetable consumption as a result of this program, but health outcomes were mixed or not measured.79 Another study in 2018 found that these programs increase farmers market shopping among SNAP recipients.80